-B. What is Final Stabilization?

-- Construction at the site is complete - All construction materials and debris is properly removed from the site - All earthen surfaces must be permanently stabilized with vegetation to within at least 70% of the naturally occurring vegetative cover in the area - Permanent control measures are in place and functional including a long term operation and maintenance plan.
-(Permanent Controls will be reviewed by the City during the initial stormwater quality plan review) - After the site is properly stabilized, then the temporary erosion controls must be removed from the site (Except those temporary controls that will become permanent controls i.e. Detention Pond)
+- B. What is Final Stabilization? - Construction at the site is complete - All construction materials and debris is properly removed from the site - All earthen surfaces must be permanently stabilized with vegetation to within at least 70% of the naturally occurring vegetative cover in the area - Permanent control measures are in place and functional including a long term operation and maintenance plan. - After the site is properly stabilized, then the temporary erosion controls must be removed from the site (Except those temporary controls that will become permanent controls i.e. Detention Pond)